sjbarag/ECE-C433/proj1/README.md

+#### Contents
+The following files are included in this .zip archive:
+* README.md - This file
+* WebServer.java - The required Java class
+* Makefile - A GNU Make file
+* instructions.txt - A plaintext copy of the assignment instructions
+* foo.txt - A sample text file

 #### Compiling
 This project can be compiled using the included Makefile, assuming that GNU `make` is installed on your system and that `javac` is in your `PATH` environment